structured-query-language/structured-query-language.github.io/applied-overview-of-MATCH_RECOGNIZE-clause.md

-# Applied overview of the MATCH_RECOGNIZE query syntax
+# Applied overview of MATCH_RECOGNIZE clause

 To demonstrate the power of MATCH_RECOGNIZE we will use the Unemployment by State data set from BLS.